Home Buyer's Guide

 2.3.
 Tour Apartments

 Let your real estate agent know which apartments to tour so they can set the appointments.
 Note that touring in person is crucial!
 Some buyers opt for virtual tours instead of in-person visits.
 Although virtual tours are convenient, they may hide some flaws.
 An in-person showing with your real estate agent will allow you to look closely at a property and reveal things that video tours cannot.
-During showings, take the time to open closets, pull back curtains, walk through the backyard, and ask questions about the location, utilities, and past improvements.
+During showings, take the time to open closets, pull back curtains, walk through the backyard, and ask questions about the house rules, location, utilities, and past improvements.

 Step 3: Making An Offer